-4.1 Core Analysis: WVS-7/DEGURBA
+4.1.
+Core analysis: WVS-7/DEGURBA

 Our principal aim is to establish whether there are differences in political trust between urban and rural areas, and whether these are modified by the level of development in a country.
 As outlined above, we interact an urban-rural dummy, derived from DEGURBA, with a continuous measure of country-level development, HDI (mean-centred to enable easier interpretation of the coefficient).
 We first include only country-level controls, before adding demographic predictors.
-We specify random intercepts at the country-year level and random slopes for urban-rural context at this level.6 The within-country weights are used from the WVS, and countries are weighted equally.
+We specify random intercepts at the country-year level and random slopes for urban-rural context at this level.
+The within-country weights are used from the WVS, and countries are weighted equally.
 We evaluate model outputs through both regression coefficients and marginal effects plots.

-Without demographic controls, for all outcomes we observe a positive and statistically significant (p<0.05) main effect of living in a rural area: i.e., the precise effect where HDI is at the sample mean.
-However, the interaction effect (for the scale, parliament, and parties) has a negative and significant coefficient.
-Figure 1 illustrates what this means for the marginal effect across different levels of development.
+Table 2 displays results for both the political trust scale, and individual items (trust in government, parties, and parliament).
+Without demographic controls, for all outcomes we observe a positive and statistically significant (p < 0.05) main effect of living in a rural area: i.e., the precise effect where HDI is at the sample mean.
+However, the